FROM PRACTICE TO THEORY

-This involves the trainee’s personal training through the exploration of their family history, their position within their own context of relationships and their own interpersonal styles.
+This part of our training explores the trainees family history, their position within their own context of relationships and their own interpersonal styles.
 The goal is to provide participants with instruments to understand and master the constraints and resources that come from their own family and individual history.
 Particularly in the last two years, the focus is on how trainees’ personal histories and personal styles interact with patients and their problems and the possible effects of trainees’ constraints and resources on the therapeutic process and its phases.

 AN INTERNATIONAL NETWORK